Larry's Take on Gun Control and Violent Crime

 Introduction

-"I think I am right in thinking that the murder rate in the US is much higher than in Europe, the problem being that with guns so freely available in your "free" country, it's not only the sane who have access to them, but the insane too.
+"I think I am right in thinking that the murder rate in the US is much higher than in Europe, the problem being that with guns so freely available in your 'free' country, it's not only the sane who have access to them, but the insane too.
 This puts everyone on the defensive, making the sane people feel threatened, and therefore liable to act in an insane way."

-CJStone's well-articulated position on civilian ownership of firearms is fairly representative of the perspectives of most British people.
 As he points out, the specter of crazy people wielding guns in public is not an attractive one.
 However the prospect of disarming law-abiding citizens, who have a reasonable desire to feel secure in their own homes, is not wonderful either, especially when hard-core violent criminals still have access to Black Market firearms.
+Have the Brits shot themselves in the foot on this issue?

 Extreme restrictions on all firearms?

 Gun crime--not to mention knife crime--in Britain has increased appreciably since their government enacted firearms Prohibition for working class people.
 Cause and effect?
 I can't be 100% certain about that.
 However no reasonable person would classify the British experiment as an unqualified success.
-The prospects for a successful implementation of strict Gun Control in the U.S. are even less favorable, because of our porous Southern border, and because of our traditions, including the beleaguered 2nd Amendment of the U.S. Constitution.
+The prospects for a successful implementation of strict Gun Control in the USA are even less favorable, because of our porous Southern border, and because of our traditions, including the beleaguered 2nd Amendment of our Constitution.
 Here's an Einstein quote, which may or may not apply to strict Gun Control legislation in Britain, and to the draconian enforcement thereof:

 "The definition of insanity is doing the same thing over and over again and expecting a different result."